-Looking for some old school fun as the kids are heading back to school?
+Looking for some early summer fun with the kids?
 Load up the gang and bring back some nostalgia with a family night at a Drive-In Movie.
-This iconic format of watching a movie in the great outdoors is making a comeback and is the perfect social distancing activity during COVID-19.
+This iconic format of watching a movie in the great outdoors is making a comeback.
 You can take the entire family and you don’t have to go far to enjoy a night of entertainment.

-Here are a few original Drive-in Movie locations that are still operational and some new pop-up locations that are easy to get to for your night out:
+Here are a few original Drive-in Movie locations that are still operational for your night out:

-The Mahoning Drive-In First opened in 1949, this drive-in keeps its original charm by still using 35mm film and allowing patrons to peak inside the projection booth to glimpse the equipment.
-The films featured at this authentic venue are both classic and cult favorites, running late into October in time to show movies that make us jump out of our seats!
-A unique concession stand with reasonably priced snacks completes this trip down memory lane. https://www.mahoningdit.com/.
+First opened in 1949, this drive-in keeps its original charm by still using 35mm film and allowing patrons to peak inside the projection booth to glimpse the equipment.
+The films featured at this authentic venue are both classic and cult favorites.
+Open and operating already for the season, events and films are on the calendar through the beginning of July with more to come for the remainder of the season.

-Becky’s Drive-In Started for the love of movies by William D. Beck (aka, Becky) and seeped in rich tradition, this drive-in theater is a little over an hour ride from Philadelphia but worth going off the beaten path.
+Started for the love of movies by William D. Beck (aka, Becky) and seeped in rich tradition, this drive-in theater is a little over an hour ride from Philadelphia but worth going off the beaten path.
 Becky’s has been touted with many “Best of…” awards, boasts two screens for viewing pleasure, and is still family owned and operated since 1946.
-On September 5 and 6, Becky’s is hosting their 17th Annual Dawn Til Dusk Marathon of movies, and they pride themselves on showing mainly family flicks. http://www.beckysdi.com/home

-It’s not too late to indulge in this end-of-the-summer treat for the whole family, and it is a chance to take the edge off back-to-school chaos.
+It is never too early to start your summer fun.
 Pick your place and plan it – it has never been easier and more timely than today to take a trip into the past and to introduce your kids to this fun summer tradition.

 Reminders: Typically, the movies start at dusk and the sound is aired over an FM station from inside your car.
 Admission remains affordable so be sure to support this nod to the past by patronizing their concession stands for new and old treats.